McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/SelectionRuleStateSpace.md

 </div>

-Returns a merged version of self and other, adding
-        any states in other to self and merging where they intersect
+Returns a merged version of self and other, adding any states in other to self and merging where they intersect
+- `:returns`: `_`
+    >
 - `other`: `SelectionRuleStateSpace`
-    >No description...
-- `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.StateSpaces.SelectionRuleStateSpace.intersection" class="docs-object-method">&nbsp;</a>
 ```python